What Are Saponins?

 What are saponins?

-Saponins are a class of natural compounds found in many plant species, that typically have a bitter taste.
-They are characterized by their amphiphilic nature, which means they have both hydrophilic and hydrophobic properties, due to the presence of a hydrophobic triterpene or steroidal sapogenin backbone and one or more hydrophilic sugar molecules attached to it.
+Saponins are a class of natural compounds found in many plant species, that typically taste bitter.
+They are characterised by their amphiphilic nature, which means they have both hydrophilic and hydrophobic properties, due to the presence of a hydrophobic triterpene or steroidal sapogenin backbone and one or more hydrophilic sugar molecules attached to it.
 Saponins play a protective role in plants, serving as a natural defence mechanism against predators and pathogens.

 Saponins